Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

     # Check program size
     print(len(sequence.program))

-Once the model has been mapped, the sequences mapped in the Hardware run on the device, and the sequences mapped in the Software run on the CPU.
+Once the model has been mapped, the sequences mapped in hardware run on the device, and the sequences mapped in software run on the CPU.

 .. note::
   Where mapping to a single on-hardware sequence is necessary, one can force an exception to be